Skip to content

 • Matplotlib — non-interactive Agg backend (avoids GUI window attempts)

-• Images — all image/png outputs (matplotlib plots, PIL images, etc.) save automatically to <notebook>_files/cell_N.png.
-The agent receives the file path instead of raw base64.
+• Images — all image/png outputs (matplotlib plots, PIL images, etc.) save to <notebook>_files/cell_N.png.
+The agent gets the file path instead of raw base64.

 Finding saved images